 by Cindy VanDyke

 Picture two mason jars the size of a pint, one in each hand.
 Most people inhale this amount of air.
 Now picture two gallons of vinegar or bleach, one in each hand.
 This is the amount we should inhale regularly to maintain healthy cells.
 Try to do this exercise; all you have to do is count.
 For exactly one minute, I want you to just count how many breaths you take.
-A healthy amount is 5-7 breaths.
+A healthy amount is 5-7 breaths per minute.
 But most people breathe 12-18, which is fast shallow breathing, and we aren't even aware of it.

 Dr. Richard Brown and Dr. Patricia Gerbarg have done so much research on this subject.
 What they have found is when we practice slowing our breath down until it feels normal to breathe 5-7 breaths a minute, we reduce anxiety, enhance concentration, and balance our emotions.
-These two doctors teach a drug free technique drawn from yoga, Buddhist meditation, Chinese qigong, and orthodox Christian monks, which helps us activate communicative pathways between the body and the mind by impacting our brain and nervous system.
+These two doctors teach a drug-free breathing technique drawn from yoga, Buddhist meditation, Chinese qigong, and orthodox Christian monks, which helps us activate communicative pathways between the body and the mind by impacting our brain and nervous system.

 This is the 4-4-6-2-Breath: